Manifold Fitting under Unbounded Noise: Introduction

-Until most recently, some works have focused on the theoretical analysis for manifold fitting.
-In particular, \cite{genovese2012b} and \cite{genovese2012c} establish the upper bounds on the Hausdorff distance between the output and underlying manifold under various noise settings, although they do not offer any practical estimators. \cite{genovese2012a} proposes an estimator which is computationally simple, and whose convergence is guaranteed.
-However, the conclusions hold only when the noise is supported on a compact set. \cite{genovese2014nonparametric} focuses on the ridge of the probability density introduced by \cite{ozertem2011locally}, and proposes a convergent algorithm.
-It is worth noting that the data in \cite{genovese2014nonparametric} was assumed to be blurred by homogeneous Gaussian noise, which is more general than the assumption made in \cite{genovese2012a}.
-However, methods mentioned above are not guaranteed to output an actual manifold of certain smoothness.
+Recently, some works have focused on the theoretical analysis for manifold fitting.
+In particular, \cite{genovese2012b} and \cite{genovese2012c} establish the upper bounds on the Hausdorff distance between the output and latent manifold under various noise settings, although they do not offer any practical estimators. \cite{genovese2012a} proposes an estimator which is computationally simple, and whose convergence is guaranteed but its conclusions hold only when the noise is supported on a compact set. \cite{genovese2014nonparametric} focuses on the ridge of the probability density introduced by \cite{ozertem2011locally}, and proposes a convergent algorithm.
+It is worth noting that the data in \cite{genovese2014nonparametric} was assumed to be blurred by homogeneous Gaussian noise, an assumption that is more general than that made in \cite{genovese2012a}. \cite{Boissonnat2014} proposes an algorithm based upon Delauney complexes, whose convergence was analyzed by \cite{Aamari2018}. \cite{Aamari2019} presented an algorithm to estimate a point on the manifold, its tangent and second form.
+Based on these, they approximated the latent manifold by a mere union of polynomial patches and gave convergence rate for noise-free and tubular noise models. \cite{Aizenbud2021} presents an algorithm that showed convergence to the manifold and its tangent bundle, even with tubular noise.
+However, none of the methods outlined above are guaranteed to output an actual $d$-dimensional manifold with certain smoothness.

-To overcome this issue, some works about manifold fitting have aimed to determine how curved the output manifold is.
-In the spirit of \cite{ozertem2011locally} and \cite{genovese2014nonparametric}, \cite{fefferman2016testing} and \cite{mohammed2017manifold} also took the ridge set into consideration, the former focusing on theoretical analysis and the latter on practical algorithms.
-Specifically, rather than using the probability density function, they both chose to work with the approximate square-distance functions (asdf), and approximate the underlying manifold by the ridge of the asdf.
-The theoretical bounds for the manifold fitting have also been considered in \cite{fefferman2016testing} and \cite{mohammed2017manifold}, but for only noiseless data; that is, as long as the asdf meets certain regularity conditions, the researchers have shown that the output of the algorithm is a manifold with bounded reach, and the output manifold is arbitrarily close in Hausdorff to the underlying one.
+To overcome this issue, some studies on manifold fitting have sought to determine how curved the output manifold is.
+In the spirit of \cite{ozertem2011locally} and \cite{genovese2014nonparametric}, \cite{fefferman2016testing} and \cite{mohammed2017manifold} also took the ridge set into consideration, the former focusing on theoretical analysis, the latter on practical algorithms.
+Specifically, rather than focusing on the probability density function, they both chose to work with the approximate square-distance functions (asdf), approximating the latent manifold by the ridge of the asdf.
+The theoretical bounds for the manifold fitting have also been considered in \cite{fefferman2016testing} and \cite{mohammed2017manifold}, but for only noiseless data; that is, as long as the asdf meets certain regularity conditions, the researchers show that the output of the algorithm is a manifold with bounded reach, and the output manifold is arbitrarily close in Hausdorff to the latent one.